AimenAsad/SQL/README.md

 ---

 ## 🔍 SQL Queries

-This section details the various SQL queries implemented, categorized by their purpose and the concepts they demonstrate.
-Queries are divided by contributor for clarity.

-### Queries by Haniya (01, 05, 07-09, 13-18, 25)

 **QUERY 01** - ERD Explanation
 Description: This section provides a detailed textual explanation of the ERD diagram, outlining the superclass/subclass relationships, entity attributes, and the rationale behind the linkages (as described in the ERD section above).